Soft gluon resummation of Drell-Yan rapidity distributions: theory and phenomenology: Phenomenology

 We now turn to Drell-Yan production in $p\bar p$ collisions at a center-of-mass energy $\sqrt{s}=1.96$~TeV.
 Results for the invariant mass distribution of neutral and charged Drell-Yan pairs in this configuration are shown in Fig.~\ref{fig:totTev}.

 The behaviour of these curves is similar to that seen in the case of NuSea, Fig.~\ref{fig:totft}, but with the impact of the resummation yet a bit smaller, as one would expect both because of the higher energy and because of the collider configuration, as discussed in Sect.~\ref{sec:ipdfdy} (in particular Fig.~\ref{fig:sd1}).
 Interestingly, even when the resummation has a very small impact, it still leads to a non-negligible reduction of the uncertainty: this is consistent with the expectation that for these medium-small values of $\tau$ resummation is in fact a perturbative correction, as discussed in the end of Sect.~\ref{sec:resDY}.
-Note that in these plots the smallness of leading-order uncertainty bands when $\tau\approx 0.002$ (i.e.~$Q^2\approx(100$~GeV$^2$) is due to the fact that the scale dependence of the parton luminosity, to which the leading-order cross-section is proportional (see Eq.~(\ref{sigmaNLOqqbar})), is stationary at this scale.
+Note that in these plots the smallness of leading-order uncertainty bands when $\tau\approx 0.002$ (i.e.~$Q^2\approx 100$~GeV$^2$) is due to the fact that the scale dependence of the parton luminosity, to which the leading-order cross-section is proportional (see Eq.~(\ref{sigmaNLOqqbar})), is stationary at this scale.

-We now turn to rapidity distributions, shown in Figs.~\ref{fig:rapTEVZ} and~\ref{fig:raptevg} for neutral Drell-Yan pairs of invariant mass $Q=M_Z$ and $Q=200$~GeV respectively.
+We now turn to rapidity distributions, shown in Figs.~\ref{fig:rapTEVZ} and~\ref{fig:raptevg} for neutral Drell-Yan pairs of invariant mass $Q=M_Z$ and $Q=200$~GeV respectively, and in Fig.~\ref{fig:rapTEVWp} for charged Drell-Yan pairs of invariant mass $Q=M_W$.
 The impact of the resummation is now very small, as one would expect given the smallness of the relevant values of $\tau$.
 However, interestingly, resummed uncertainty bands are systematically smaller than the unresummed one, with the resummation ambiguity (i.e.~the difference between minimal and Borel results) now essentially negligible.
 Hence, even in this small $\tau$ region the resummation leads to perturbative improvement, while behaving of course as a perturbative correction.
 Again, note that the smallness of leading-order uncertainty bands is due to the fact that the scale here is close to the stationary point of the scale dependence of the parton luminosity already seen in Fig.~\ref{fig:totTev}.